Marcos Alonso (footballer, born 1990)

-Marcos Alonso Mendoza (born 28 December 1990) is a Spanish professional footballer who plays as a centre-back or left-back for La Liga club Barcelona and the Spain national team.
+Marcos Alonso Mendoza (born 28 December 1990) is a Spanish professional footballer who plays either as a left-back or centre-back for La Liga club Celta de Vigo.

-Alonso started his career with Real Madrid but went on to make his name with Bolton Wanderers in England and later with Fiorentina in Italy.
-His success at the latter club led Chelsea to sign him for an estimated £24 million in 2016, going on to win multiple honours with the club including a Premier League and UEFA Champions League title.
+He started his career at Real Madrid but went on to make his name with Bolton Wanderers in England and later with Fiorentina in Italy.
+His success at the latter club led Chelsea to sign him for an estimated £24 million in 2016, going on to win multiple honours including the Premier League in the 2016–17 season and the UEFA Champions League in 2021.
+He returned to his country in summer 2022, winning La Liga in 2022–23 with Barcelona.

 Alonso made his full debut for Spain in March 2018.
+He went on to earn nine caps in four years.

 Club career

 Real Madrid

+Alonso was born in Madrid.
+He started his career at Alcobendas and Unión Adarve, also having an unsuccessful trial at Atlético Madrid.

-Born in Madrid, Alonso joined Real Madrid's youth academy as a child, going on to represent every youth side in the following years.
-In 2008, he reached Real Madrid Castilla which competed in Segunda División B, and first appeared for the reserve team on 22 February 2008, playing the entire match in a 1–0 home loss against AD Alcorcón.
+Aged 11, Alonso joined Real Madrid's youth academy, going on to represent every youth side the following years.
+In 2008, he reached Real Madrid Castilla which competed in the Segunda División B, and first appeared for the reserve team on 22 February 2009, playing the entire 1–0 home loss against Alcorcón.

-On 11 December 2009, Alonso was first summoned by the main squad – coached by Manuel Pellegrini – for a La Liga match at Valencia CF. Eventually, he did not make the final list of 18, and his debut arrived on 4 April of the following year as he came on as a substitute for Gonzalo Higuaín in the 90th minute of a 2–0 win away to Racing de Santander.
+On 11 December 2009, Alonso was first summoned by the main squad – coached by Manuel Pellegrini – for a La Liga match at Valencia.
+Eventually, he did not make the final list of 18, and his debut arrived on 4 April of the following year as he came on as a substitute for Gonzalo Higuaín in the 90th minute of a 2–0 away win over Racing de Santander.

 Bolton Wanderers

 Alonso joined Bolton Wanderers of the Premier League for an undisclosed fee, on 27 July 2010.
-He made his competitive debut for the club in a League Cup 1–0 away win against Southampton on 24 August; his first league appearance arrived on 1 January 2011, starting for suspended Paul Robinson in a 2–1 away loss to Liverpool at Anfield.
+He made his competitive debut for the club in a 1–0 away win against Southampton in the League Cup on 24 August.
+His first league appearance arrived on 1 January 2011, starting for suspended Paul Robinson in a 2–1 away loss to Liverpool at Anfield.

-Alonso scored his first goal for Bolton on 31 March 2012, netting the second in an eventual 3–2 success away to Wolverhampton Wanderers.
+Alonso scored his first goal for Bolton on 31 March 2012, the second of an eventual 3–2 away victory over Wolverhampton Wanderers.
 At the end of the 2012–13 season, he was voted The Bolton News' player of the year, winning 37% of the vote: Marc Iles wrote, "...this has been a break-out season for the former Real Madrid starlet.
 Alonso has grown in stature and become a consistent performer at full-back – chipping in with some important goals too."